serverlessworkflow/specification/specification.md

 An Error Reference in a Serverless Workflow provides a means to point to specific error instances or types within the workflow definition.
 It serves as a convenient way to refer to errors without duplicating their definitions.

-If multiple properties are set, they are considered as cumulative conditions to match an error.
+If multiple properties are set, they are considered cumulative conditions to match an error.

 For example, the above definition is the same than saying "match errors with `type` 'https://example.com/errors#timeout' AND with `status` '504'".